Wondering how to get your medical marijuana card in Florida? Curious if you qualify? You’ve come to the right place!

 After the certified physician has determined that the patient is in fact eligible (more on eligibility requirements, below), the physician then forwards their recommendation to the Florida Department of Health.
 The Florida Department of Health issues the patient website login credentials, after which the patient is able to pay the state-required fee of $75 online and complete their application.

-Within 7-21 business days, the Florida Department of Health will send approval confirmation via email.
+Within a week on average, the Florida Department of Health will send approval confirmation via email.
 At this point, patients may begin purchasing medical marijuana products – even before their official medical marijuana card arrives!

 According to Florida state law, patients must visit their medical marijuana physician (in-person) every 210 days to renew their certification.